AishaA14/GumGum/README.md

 ## Introduction

 GumGum is a productivity app designed to help users achieve significant goals by breaking them down into manageable micro habits.
-Inspired by the principles of "Atomic Habits" by James Clear, GumGum provides a platform for users to transform their dreams into daily victories.
+Inspired by the principles of "Atomic Habits" by James Clear, GumGum provides a platform for users to transform their dreams into daily victori
 ## Deployment

 The app is deployed and accessible online at [GumGum Deployment Link](#).